AbuBacker-Ameen/csp-header-generator/README.md

 [![GitHub Stars](https://img.shields.io/github/stars/AbuBacker-Ameen/csp-header-generator?style=for-the-badge)](https://github.com/AbuBacker-Ameen/csp-header-generator/stargazers)

-An interactive Python CLI tool designed to effortlessly generate secure and precise Content Security Policy (CSP) headers.
-The tool scans HTML files, extracts inline script hashes, and provides ready-to-use CSP header configurations, ideal for static sites and general web projects.
+A Python tool to generate Content Security Policy (CSP) headers for web applications by scanning HTML files or remote websites for inline scripts, styles, and external resources.
+Built with `rich` for a polished CLI experience and `BeautifulSoup` for HTML parsing. ideal for static sites and general web projects.

----
+## Status

+- **Generate Command**: Fully tested and functional.
+Scans HTML files or websites, computes SHA256 hashes for inline scripts/styles, and generates CSP headers with a detailed summary report.
+- **Other Commands**: Under development.
+Commands like `validate` and `fetch` require further refinement and code fixes for reliability.

 ## Features

-- **Interactive CLI**: Built with `typer`, offering prompts when flags are omitted but fully scriptable via flags.
-- **Automatic Script Hashing**: Scans HTML files and computes SHA256-based, Base64-encoded hashes for inline scripts.
+- Scans local HTML files or directories for inline scripts and styles.
-- **Header Validation**: Compare existing CSP headers against current HTML script hashes to detect discrepancies.
-- **Website Fetching**: (Future) Fetch live sites by URL and generate a tailored CSP report and header.
-- **Dockerized Environment**: Ensures reproducibility and isolation for development and production.
+- Fetches and analyzes remote websites for CSP-relevant resources.
-- **Enhanced Logging**: User-friendly, informative output powered by `rich`.
-- **Customizable**: Full CLI configuration for all CSP directives with sensible defaults based on recommended security practices.

----

-## TO-DO

-1. **Full CSP Customization**: Enable end-to-end CSP header configuration from the CLI, exposing every directive (scripts, styles, images, etc.) with a secure recommended default.
-2. **Remote Site Analysis**: Add a command to fetch a website by URL, scan its resources, and produce both a validation report and a correct CSP header tailored to that site.

----

-## Prerequisites

-- Docker (with Compose)
-- Python 3.12 (Dockerized)
+- Computes SHA256 hashes for inline content to include in CSP headers.
+- Generates comprehensive CSP headers with default secure directives.
+- Displays a styled summary report with metrics (e.g., files processed, unique hashes).
+- Logs actions to `csp_generator.log` for debugging.

 ---